pkorrapati/teleoperation/README.md

 sudo apt install ros-<distro>-joystick-drivers
 ```

-## Updating the launch file
+## Updating the launch file for Force Feedback
 List connected devices using the following command:

 ```console
 cat /proc/bus/input/devices
 ```
-Identify Logitech G29 in the list of devices and note its handlers. <br />Example: event7.<br />
+1. Identify Logitech G29 in the list of devices and note its handlers Example: event7.
-Update the value of the param "deviceName" in the launch file to: "/dev/input/event7".
+2. Update the value of the param "deviceName" in the launch file to: "/dev/input/event7".

 ## Launching
 ### Husky with HUD